bovrhovn/mcp-what-why-how-demos/README.md

 1. [**1-AzureOpenAPICall**](src/MCPHWW/1-AzureOpenApiCall) - This demo shows how to call an Azure OpenAI model using the Model Context Protocol.
 It demonstrates how to set up the environment variables and make a simple call to the model.
+2. [**2-AgentWithBingTool**](src/MCPHWW/2-AgentWithBingTool) - This demo shows how to use the Model Context Protocol to create an agent that can interact with the Bing search tool.
+It demonstrates how to set up the agent and make a call to the Bing tool using Azure AI Foundry and Bing connections.
+3. [**3-SimpleWeatherServiceMCPServer**](src/MCPHWW/3-SimpleWeatherMCPServer) - This demo shows how to create a simple weather service using the Model Context Protocol.
+It demonstrates how to set up the service and make a call to the weather service using Azure AI Foundry.
+4. [**4-SimpleWeatherServiceClientCall**](src/MCPHWW/3-SimpleWeatherClientCall) - This demo shows how to call the simple weather service created in the previous demo.
+It demonstrates how to set up the client and make a call to the weather service using the Model Context Protocol.

 ## Getting Started